P7-33/WWW.BW-BLOCKCHAIN.EXCHANGE.io/CONTRIBUTING.md

 }
 ```

-Instead of sending a unified CCXT symbol to the exchange, we **always** take the exchange-specific market-`id` that corresponds to that symbol.
-If it so happens that an exchange specific market-id is exactly the same as the CCXT unified symbol – that's a happy coincidence, but we never rely on that in the unified CCXT API.
+Instead of sending a unified BW symbol to the exchange, we **always** take the exchange-specific market-`id` that corresponds to that symbol.
+If it so happens that an exchange specific market-id is exactly the same as the BW unified symbol – that's a happy coincidence, but we never rely on that in the unified BW API.

-To get the exchange-specific market-id by a unified CCXT symbol, use the following methods:
+To get the exchange-specific market-id by a unified BW symbol, use the following methods:

 - `this.market (symbol)` – returns the entire unified market structure, containing the `id`, `baseId`, `quoteId`, and many other interesting things
 - `this.marketId (symbol)` – returns just the exchange-specific `id` of a market by a unified symbol (if you don't need anything else)